-The auditor's independence declaration for the year ended 30 June 2022 has been received and can be found on page 8 of the financial report.
+The Auditor's independence declaration for the year ended 30 June 2023 has been received and can be found on page 8 of the financial report.

-Signed in accordance with a resolution of the Board of d irectors.
+Signed in accordance with a resolution of the Board of Directors.

-F Dowse Chairman/Director
+A Cameron Chairman/Director